 This level of trust is essential if you want to build relationships based in mutual respect with students – and I believe that without these relationships it isn’t possible to create effective environments for teaching and learning.

-Have there been any barriers you have faced implementing this pedagogical value?
+Have there been any barriers faced in implementing this pedagogical value?

 “Not personally, but I can imagine existing university governance gets in the way; for example, if a student needs an extension, there’s a policy to follow.
 If you’re a tutor, navigating through this process is more difficult, as you have less control over how the unit and its assessments are designed to meet governance rules.”

 When it comes to believing in students, and believing in what they say, I would rather one or two students take advantage of this system, rather than acting as a barrier to building a relationship of mutual respect and trust with them as a collective.